cancom/terraform-provider-cancom/docs/resources/object_storage_user.md

 ---
-page_title: "cancom_s3_user Resource - terraform-provider-cancom"
+page_title: "cancom_object_storage_user Resource - terraform-provider-cancom"
-subcategory: "S3"
+subcategory: "Object Storage"
 description: |-
   Create a new user for the S3 API and assign permissions to the user.
   You can set IAM policy documents that adheres to the AWS Identity and Access Management (IAM) policy structure.